 “Please—forgive me.”
 Her hand stayed out.

 “I…I…” Estilian didn’t know what to say.
-Kor’Thank had never struck him, but he’d never apologized to him either.
-Uncertainty and worry percolated across his bruised features.
+Kor’Thank had never struck him, but he’d never apologized either.
+“I am honored to be of service, my king.”

 “I am honored to be of service, my king.”
 He said it firmer this time, with real conviction.
-Holly relaxed.

 “No. I just wanted to inform you that—”

 “Of course.”
 Yinhalka slipped out of the tent.

 Estilian said, “My king, I just want to express how much gratitude I—”

 “Think nothing of it.
 I am sorely in need of your expertise.
 Magicians are made, not born, eh?”

 Estilian nodded.
 “An old saying, but an accurate one.”
 He cocked his head, puzzled.
 “My liege…forgive me, but you are known far and wide as a competent wizard.
 Why seek tutelage in basic arcana?”
 He adopted a meek, submissive look.
 “Once again—I did not mean to overstep my bounds.
 If you—”

 With a conscious effort, Holly maintained her expression.
 Disrespectful little fuck.
 “No, it’s a sound question.
 What kind of leader discourages open inquiry?”
 It was fucking killing her to spew this bullshit.
 In Holly’s mind, a good leader smashed anyone and everyone who questioned their edicts.